Asymptotic Syzygies of Weighted Projective Spaces: Main Results

 Notice that these are precisely the positions where each row of the Betti table begins!
 Although we haven't shown $F_q(d)$ is a sharp bound, we see that it is for this example, which serves as our first piece of evidence in the direction of Conjecture \ref{conjecture}. \end{example}

 \begin{remark} The provided formula for $F_q(d)$ does not depend on $n$ in any way.
-This means that, for example, the third row of the Betti table corresponding to the 5th Veronese embedding of $\mathbb{P}(1,1,1,2)$ (or more generally, any $\mathbb{P}(1^n,2)$ with $n > 1$) will also be guaranteed to have a block of nonzero entries beginning in column $9$.
-Conversely, $B_q(d)$ is dependent on $n$, so we expect the rows of the 5th Veronese embeddings for $\mathbb{P}(1,1,2)$ and $\mathbb{P}(1,1,1,2)$ to end in different columns, despite beginning in the same column. \end{remark}
+This means that, for example, the third row of the Betti table corresponding to the 5th Veronese embedding of $\mathbb{P}(1,1,1,2)$ (or more generally, any $\mathbb{P}(1^n,2)$ with $n > 1$) will also be guaranteed to have a block of nonzero entries beginning in column $9$. \end{remark}